Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

-When you are happy with the camera, select the cone object and click on “XY PARA” under Copy Camera Code in the plugin.
+When you are happy with the camera, select the cone object and click on “XY PARA” or "POINT VIEW" under "Copy Camera Code" in the plugin.
 In LaunchCamPlus you can now insert the camera by pressing *CTRL + V*.